Basic Basics–Philosophies and Traditions of Herbal Medicine

 Naturopathic medicine shares historical roots with Eclectic medicine, and today integrates traditional natural therapeutics with modern scientific medical diagnoses and standards of care.
 Naturopaths complete pre-medical university training, then attend Naturopathic college for four years.
 They are awarded the title N.D, or doctor of Naturopathic medicine, and are currently licensed in an increasing number of states.
 The natural therapies used by Naturopaths include botanical medicine, clinical nutrition, homeopathy, acupuncture, traditional oriental medicine, hydrotherapy, and naturopathic manipulative therapy.
 Today, Naturopaths, along with European and American Medical Herbalists, are among the leaders in carrying forward the traditions of Eclectic Medicine.
 More info here.

-There are also a number of schools that teach the general public in the basic principles of natural medicine and naturopathic medicine and nutrition, such as the Clayton School.
+There are also a number of schools that teach the general public in the basic principles of natural medicine and naturopathic medicine and nutrition, such as the Center for Herbal Studies.

 What is a Holistic MD?
 A holistic MD is a licensed physician who has completed standard Western medical training, and then gone on to additional education in the philosophies and methods of natural healing.
 The natural therapeutics holistic MD’s study are similar to those of Naturopathic medicine, but they are educated at workshops or through self-study instead of through university attendance.
 Some of the more advanced holistic doctors have completed fellowships or have gone on to get additional education or degrees in oriental medicine, chiropractic or clinical nutrition.